Foso/Jetpack-Compose-Playground/mkdocs/material/button.md

 # Button

 !!! info
-    This is the API of version dev16.
+    This is the API of version 1.0.0-alpha02.
 Newer versions may have a different one

 A [Button](https://developer.android.com/reference/kotlin/androidx/ui/material/package-summary#button) has a onClick-Function.
-You can not set text as an argument.
-But you can add a Text-Composable  or other composables as child elements of the Button.
+You can add a Text-Composable or any other composables as child elements of the Button.

 <p align="left">
   <img src ="../../images/material/button/buttonExample.png"  />